caitlincoffey/SoftSysGarbageEaters/README.md

 # SoftSysOptimizingFFTs

-Our project goal is to optimize Fast Fourier Transform Algorithms in C by using Reverse Engineering, Asymptotic Growth Analysis, and analyzing OpenCV's magic kernel.
+Our project goal is to optimize Fast Fourier Transform Algorithms in C by using Reverse Engineering and Asymptotic Growth Analysis.

 By Gati A., Zoe M., and Caitlin C.